 The number of applications submitted varies from year to year.
-The program accepts 24 students each year.
-There is no waiting list and every qualified applicant is considered.
+The program accepts 15-20 students each year, depending on available clinical sites.
+There is no waiting list, and every qualified applicant is considered.
 Applications are not returned nor any information released from application packets.